Before we can address when the Biblical year begins, we must understand when a Biblical month begins. The Biblical

 AS HER SANCTUARY AND INVESTIGATIVE JUDGMENT DOCTRINE.” (http://www.truthorfables.com/Day_of_Atonement_of_the_Karaite.htm)

-inadvertently revealed a deeper inconsistency in their dating.
+Clearly, in this statement, the Karaites have inadvertently revealed a deep inconsistency in their dating.

 1844?
-That is a very good question.
 Not only are the Karaites sure that Yom Kippur was on September 23 of the year 1844, many Messianic Karaites

 teach that they can calculate the day of the week upon which Passover fell in Christ's lifetime.
 There are